Get started with a few quick questions

 (Sources: Curotec, Index.dev, Abbacus Technologies, 2025-2026)

 Mexico ranks 58th in the WIPO Global Innovation Index 2025 (down from 56th in 2024), behind Chile (51st) and Brazil (52nd) in regional ranking, though Mexico City entered the top 100 global innovation clusters for the first time at 79th.
-Mexico and Chile command the highest hourly rates in the region, reflecting deeper infrastructure investment and more established vendor ecosystems.
-Argentina offers the steepest discounts but with currency volatility and a smaller talent pool.
-Colombia provides strong EST alignment at lower rates, making it Mexico's closest nearshore competitor for US East Coast companies.
+Argentina commands the highest senior hourly rates in the region, reflecting its LATAM-leading English proficiency and specialist talent.
+Colombia provides the steepest discounts alongside strong EST alignment at lower rates, making it Mexico's closest nearshore competitor for US East Coast companies.
+Brazil offers the deepest talent pool at roughly 759,000+ developers, but with time-zone gaps that make real-time US collaboration harder outside East Coast windows.
 For US Central and Mountain time zone companies specifically, Mexico offers the only LATAM option with full same-day overlap and the scale to support 50+ person teams without capacity constraints.

 Mexico enacted a reformed Federal Law on Protection of Personal Data Held by Private Parties (LFPDPPP) on March 20, 2025, replacing the original 2010 law entirely.
 The reformed LFPDPPP expanded scope to cover data processors explicitly (not just controllers), enhanced ARCO rights to include automated decision-making, and transferred enforcement from the dissolved INAI to the Ministry of Anti-Corruption and Good Governance.